 Way 10.
 Upgrade to SSD

 We will recommend you upgrade to SSD (Solid State Drive).
 If you have installed your Operating system on your hard drive, your PC bootup time will be longer.
 If you want to increase your disk's speed, use an SSD on your PC.
-The read and write speed of any SSD is around 500 to 600 Mbps higher than a hard drive.
+Any SSD's read and write speed is around 500 to 600 Mbps higher than a hard drive.

 Conclusion